SaiManojTata/MyDSA/index.md

 A const member function does not mutate the object.
 It only inspects the object.
 Const member functions are indicated by adding the keyword ```const``` as a suffix.

+## Types of Variables

+* Instance Variables : Unique to each instance/object of a class
+* Class Variables : It is any field with a ```static``` modifier.
+There is exactly one copy of these variables regardless of how many instances of how many instances of the class are created.
+* Local Variables : Temporary variables in a method are called local variables.
+Only visible in the method in which they are declared.

+## Methods

+* Class Methods : Used to create class methods (should be invoked with the class name without                     the need to create even a single instance of the class)
+* Instance Methods : Can only be invoked over an instance of a class
+* Constructor : Invoked over objects when they are created
+* Destructor : Invoked over object when they are destroyed